josephisaak/LDR-Controlled-Flashing-Circuit/README.md

 - Hardware debugging and testing

 ## Results
 The circuit successfully responded to changes in ambient light and triggered flashing behavior when light levels decreased.
+Indicator light properly indicates when switch is flipped on (power is supplied) and flashing lights properly aternate back and forth.
+Potentiometer allows for threshold adjustment of light sensitivity.